jidongbsu/cs452-system-call/README.md

     ret=orig_kill(pid, sig);
 ```

 "pid" is the first parameter they pass to sys\_kill(), which tells us which process the user wants to kill.
 Now, because tesla\_kill() is the wrapper of sys\_kill(), that means all parameters which are supposed to be passed to sys\_kill() are now passed to tesla\_kill().
-So the first line of the above code snippet use this pid to search in a list and find out the process name, if the process name contains "ssh", then we just return -EACCES, an error code in the kernel level, indicating permission denied.
+So the first line of the above code snippet uses this pid to search in a list and find out the process name, if the process name contains "ssh", then we just return -EACCES, an error code in the kernel level, indicating permission denied.
 Thus the process will not be killed.
 But the last line here is also important, for regular processes, we still want them to be killed - otherwise, the kill command is becoming completely useless - if it can't kill anything.
 That's why here we call orig\_kill(pid, sig), which basically is calling the original sys\_kill() function - remember we just saved its address above, into the function pointer orig\_kill().
 We saved it before, and now it's time to use it, and we just pass the same parameters to orig\_kill(), i.e., whatever passed to tesla\_kill() will now be passed to orig\_kill().

 This above example, shows how you can intercept a system call.
 You basically want the kernel to call your wrapper function first, and then in your wrapper function, you call the original system call() only when it's needed.

-# APIs
+## APIs

 I used the following APIs.
 When unsure how an API should be called, you are encouraged to search in the Linux kernel source code: https://elixir.bootlin.com/linux/v3.10/source/.
 You should be able to find use examples in the kernel source code.
 Below, when I say in "include/linux/syscalls.h", it means a path within the Linux kernel source code tree, in other words, "include/linux/syscalls.h" means "https://elixir.bootlin.com/linux/v3.10/source/include/linux/syscalls.h".